green7ea/blog/README.md

 into smaller steps.
 This also allows you to rebuilt only the parts of the tree that change.

-- we have many C/C++ files,
+- we have many C/C++ source files,
+- for each source file, we run an independent compiler,
-- we executed the pre-processor in each file,
+  - we run the pre-processor over the current file,
-- this pulls in every header and its parents,
+  - this pulls in every header and its parents into the file,
-- each file independently gets converted into an object file,
+  - the file gets compiled and transformed into an object,
-- every object file is linked to form an executable or library.
+- we group every object we generated into an executable or library.

 ![](tree.svg)

-The purpose of build tools is to have a model of this dependency tree and to rebuild any part of the tree which has a dependency which is newer than its artifact.
-To do this, it is also crucial that the build tool knows how to build each file.
+Entering a command to compile every source file separately is annoying and so we have a build tool that knows how to compile each of our source file.
+Not only that but it can also regenerate the objects for the source files that have changed saving us a lot of time when recompiling with minor changes.

 ## Trivial C Program

 Let's use a trivial C program to illustrate the build process.
 We can build it with the following commands:

 ```
 cc -Wall -O0 -std=c99 -g -c -o add.o add.c